 Controllers

-aiofranka supports three control modes, each suited for different applications.
+aiofranka supports four control modes, each suited for different applications.
+All modes work with both server mode (FrankaRemoteController) and async mode (FrankaController).

 Impedance Control